francescoperera/Entree/docs/Data_Format.md

 -------- | ------------ | -------------- | ---------------- | ----- | ---- | -------- |
 123 Washington Avenue, Apt 3B, NY , NY 10000 | 123 | Washington Avenue | Apt 3B | NY | NY | 10000 |

 Note that a breakdown occurs only if the label detected by Entree for the datapoint is made of composite fields.
 In this case Entree looked at datapoint ```123 Washington Avenue, Apt 3B, NY , NY 10000``` labeled it as **address** and recognized that address is a label made of composite fields : house_number, street_address, apartment_number, state, city and zip_code.
 Users can define which labels if any have composite fields  by adding a Map to **user-input.conf**.

 An example of a user defined Map for relating labels with its components is :

 ```
-breakdownMap = Map (
-   "full_name" -> Array("first_name","middle_name","last_name","name_modifier"),
-   "address" -> Array("house_number","street address","apartment_number","city",
-     "state","zip_code")
-   )
+"BREAKDOWN_MAP": {
+    "full_name": ["first_name","middle_name","last_name","name_modifier"],
+    "address": ["house_number","street address","apartment_number","city",
+      "state","zip_code"]
+  }
 ```

 ### Structure